kata-ai/aksara-ui/CONTRIBUTING.md

 # Contributing Guidelines

-kata-kit is open source, so every component in kata-kit is developed by your help.
+Wicara is open source, so every component in Wicara is developed by your help.
 You too can help contribute to this project!
 This page describes how to setup the project on your computer for local development.

 This project is bound by a [Code of Conduct](CODE_OF_CONDUCT.md).